Owning a home may be a common goal for many Americans, but it can also be a pricey endeavor.

-Consumers who want to save money on interest can also opt for cards that offer zero percent APR on purchases for a limited time.
+Consumers who want to save money on interest can also opt for cards that offer 0 percent APR on purchases for a limited time.
 These offers can easily lead to significant interest savings, but it’s important to remember they don’t last forever.
-Once the zero percent APR timeframe is up, your card’s APR will reset to a much higher variable interest rate, so make sure you pay down your balances beforehand.
+Once the 0 percent APR timeframe is up, your card’s APR will reset to a much higher variable interest rate, so make sure you pay down your balances beforehand.

 Continue earning over time